 Opera for Young Audiences productions are cast with members of the COC Ensemble who seem to really enjoy playing to this squirmy, high-energy audience.
 In this production, they really get to spread their wings with body language and gesture to convey the impression that they are snotty tweens masking confusing insecurities with obnoxious bravado.

-Mezzo-soprano Simone Genga was delightful in the role of shy-girl Cindy.
+Mezzo-soprano Simona Genga was delightful in the role of shy-girl Cindy.
 Her voice was round, warm and inviting, reminiscent of the scent of lilacs.
 Vocally she is matched to Rossini like the proverbial glass slipper.
 She and Charles Sly had charming, family-friendly on-stage chemistry and delicious blend during their duets.

-I was very impressed by Lauren Eberwein in the previous Young Audiences production I saw her in.
+I was very impressed by Simone McIntosh in the previous Young Audiences production I saw her in.
 In this production, I was very inspired by her vocal and dramatic development.
 Her show-stopping number for the talent competition utilizes the florid passages that are quintessential Rossini to bridge operatic and R&B techniques by modifying these to mimic the virtuosic acrobatics of artists such as Mariah Carey.
 I found it funny because these bravura passages are both loved and hated by opera and popular music lovers alike.
-Ms. Eberwein navigated this technical intricacy deftly, communicating the intent very clearly without ever fully straying from classical technique.
+Ms. McIntosh navigated this technical intricacy deftly, communicating the intent very clearly without ever fully straying from classical technique.